fufexan/typst-tucn-thesis/src/lib.typ

 }

 /// An abstract section.
 This should appear twice in the thesis regardless of language; first for
-/// the German _Kurzfassung_, then for the English abstract.
+/// the Romanian abstract, then for the English abstract.
 ///
 /// - lang (string): The language of this abstract.
 Although it defaults to ```typc auto```, in
 ///   which case the document's language is used, it's preferable to always set the language